centreon/centreon-documentation/versioned_docs/version-23.04/service-mapping/remote-server.md

 server.

-To do so, you need to modify the Centreon Broker Master configuration of the Centeon Remote poller.
+To do so, you need to modify the Centreon Broker Master configuration of the Centreon Remote poller.
 Go to the `Configuration > Pollers > Broker configuration` menu and edit the remote poller configuration.

 ### Monitoring output